equinor/radix-platform/scripts/README.md

 ## Prerequisites

 - ~~You must have the Azure role `Owner` for the Azure subscription that is the infrastructure environment~~
-- You must have the Azure role `Contributer` for the Azure subscription that is the infrastructure environment
+- You must have the Azure role `Contributor` for the Azure subscription that is the infrastructure environment
 - Be able to run `bash` scripts (linux/macOs)
 - Clone this repo
 - `cd scripts`
 - `az login` into the correct subscription

-The following applications tools/applications are required to run the platform scripts:
+The following tools/applications are required to run the platform scripts:

 * [az](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
 * [kubectl](https://kubernetes.io/docs/tasks/tools/)